 Solution: If you suspect that your AC has a refrigerant leak, contact an HVAC technician.
 Only a professional should find the leak, repair it, and recharge the refrigerant since the substance is toxic.

 The compressor is an air conditioner part that pumps refrigerant throughout your AC system.
 It is the “heart” of a system, and a broken compressor will completely shut down cooling.

 When air conditioners start to age, the compressor typically endures the most wear and tear.
-When it stops functioning the way it used to, other AC parts will undergo unnecessary wear and tear in order to compensate, leading to system performance issues.
+When it stops functioning the way it used to, other AC parts will undergo unnecessary wear and tear to compensate, leading to system performance issues.